 An Employment Contract is a contract of employment for an employee of your business.
 It sets out clear expectations for both you and your employee and lays the foundation for a mutually rewarding relationship.

 Most businesses employ staff at some stage.
-If your business employs people, or if you're thinking about employing people, you are legally required to enter into a written employment contract.
+If your business employs people, or if you're thinking about employing people, you should ensure that you protect your business by setting out exactly what you expect from your employee and how your relationship might come to an end.

 A well-drafted Employment Contract is consistent with the current law and lets both sides know exactly where they stand.
 Your employee knows what to expect and you are protected in case the relationship doesn't work out.